SuperShadowPlay/rollforxyz/README.md

 * `npm run build` - Build a production-ready image

 ## TODO:
+At the moment, I consider rollforxyz to be complete, but not finished.
+It is reasonably usable and I often make it a part of my DMing sessions.
+It's unfortunately not *completely* done, but I do not see the need/have the motivation finish up the other features you will see below.

 In no particular order:
 - [x] Scrollable and sorted initiative order
 - [x] Ability to add creatures to initiative order